Vinny0712/Chop2pay/README.md

 # Chop2pay

+## Chop2Pay is a program designed for checkout kiosks at supermarkets using computer vision to replace barcode scanning to increase efficiency and reduce queueing time.
+It is made using Kivy for the interface, [Peeking duck library](https://peekingduck.readthedocs.io/en/stable/) for computer vision and pandas to read prices from excel sheet that can be modified by supermarket staff.

 ## Installation

 ### 1.create an empty folder and go inside it .
 Open up command prompt and type the following: